 Never Skip Breakfast

-Do you often wakes up late and rush to get ready for work?
+Do you often wake up late and rush to get ready for work?
 If so, you probably don’t have much or anything at all to eat for breakfast, as a result.
 Unfortunately, skipping breakfast each day is not a good idea.

 For starters, you will feel quite hungry by the time you have expended some energy waking up and getting into work.
 You’ll then start snacking on random things like chocolate or energy bars, crisps, and so forth.
 In fact, you will probably keep doing that until your lunch break, the first opportunity for you to have a “proper” meal of the day!